benmiller314/cdm2021spring/plans/lesson-07.md

 If you're participating asynchronously, please try to complete your review <strong>before class time on Thursday</strong> – or earlier, if possible – so your partners can work with your feedback in mind.
 If that's just not possible (and I understand how that might be the case), let me know asap and I'll make sure the others get my feedback in the meantime.
 Saturday morning would be the latest when it might still be helpful, so that's the official async deadline; just confirm that you've pulled the latest version whenever you start.
 </div>

+## EXT: Studio
+If any time remains, go ahead and get started on those revisions!
+If you have a chance to let me know in the [shared notes doc](bit.ly/cdm2021spring-notes) what you're working on or what you're wondering, all the better. :¬)

 ## 4. Evaluation revisited (10 min)
 Based on your viewing, if you'd like to propose changes to the baseline criteria, or add new aspirational goals to consider, please comment on the [google doc](http://bit.ly/cdm2021spring-notes#heading=h.tq2fxvj4mi89)!